Cheapskate Flyer ~ Banners ~ Cartoons ~ Musicbox ~ Music Videos ~ Archive ~ Donate ~

 As far as I'm concerned my grandfather has just as many interesting stories, however, I guess they made the movie about Sully because his plane is still sitting in the jungle and they actually made a trek to find it, which you can see on the website and in the movie, sitting in jungles of New Guinea!

 The plane is actually sitting on dry ground in a low spot, but it had been raining a lot before they made the trek to see it and the area were it sat was a bit flooded.
 Kind of makes it look like a alligator lurking in the water in this photo.
 A P-38, just kind of sitting there on the ground for 50 years.
-Only in jungles of New Guinea is this possible... in America such a thing would be snapped up like a prize by collectors.
+Only in jungles of New Guinea is this possible...
+S

-How cool is that... because Sully crashed a plane in the jungle where it remained untouched for all these years, I get to see an identical P-38 of what my grandfather flew, and flew side by side with!
-Check out the trailer and the links on the movie's website.
+Because Sully crashed a plane in the jungle where it remained untouched for all these years, I get to see an identical P-38 of what my grandfather flew, and flew side by side with, Check out the trailer and the links on the movie's website.
 The P-38 was a kickass gunship, fast, and devastating against ground targets with its forward firing cannon and 50 calibers, just like the gunship in the game.

 My grandfather's pilot card, and membership in the "Caterpillar Club" for bailing out of a P-39 in WW2 and being saved by silk parachute.